lfhCpp/GasDetectorSim/README.md

 | `#define plot` | (Single‑event debugging) Plot electric field, potential, and readout signals; also output signal data to a text file. |
 | `#define CoutMessageToDebug` | Print additional simulation‑process messages for debugging. |

 ---

-## 📊 Analysis

-After the simulation completes, move the generated `Garfield.root` file from the build directory to the `Analyse` folder, then run:

-bash
-root ReadEent.C

----